bugsnag/bugsnag-source-maps/README.md

 ## Installation

-You can install @bugsnag/source-maps locally to you project:
+You can install @bugsnag/source-maps locally to your project:

 ```sh
 npm install --save-dev @bugsnag/source-maps